phoobynet/vuex-helper/README.md

 Our `customersModule` in the previous example is pretty dumb.
 Let's add the following:

-* An action to retrieve the `items`
+* An action to retrieve `customers`
-* A getter that can tell us the number of `items` currently in state
+* Add a couple of getters to determine if we actually have any customers and if a error is set (yes, I know, this is contrived and could be achieved in state)
-* A custom or override mutation - remember, vuex-helper will create default mutation functions for each `state` property, but they can be overridden.  **NOTE: the `mutationSettersMap` is not updated.**
+* A custom or override mutation; in this case one to clear an error and the other to a remove a customer.
+Remember, vuex-helper will create default mutation functions for each `state` property, but they can be overridden.  **NOTE: the `mutationSettersMap` is not updated.**

 #### customersModule.js (more advanced version)
 ```javascript